xtianatilano/automate-mac-battery/README.md

 end considering
 ```
 Save this wherever you want.

+Quick explanation for this script:
+- It gets the battery percentage using shell script
+- It checks if the battery percentage if it is greater/less than the target values, then it will send a webhook to IFTTT maker url to trigger the automation to your smart plug/smart power strip

 #### launchd:
 Next, we would need a launchd or a cron in Linux terms to execute the AppleScript we've just created in intervals.<br>